Eight Seconds: Portrait of a Bronc Rider

 As each cowboy mounts his bronc or bull, his buddies surround him.
 They check his cinch, his grip on his bull rope or rein, the placement of his feet.
 They lean over the chute to grab him should his mount rear back or try to bash him against the side.
 The encouragement, the last minute advice, the elation shared by all after a good ride — these are more like rampant team spirit than feelings held among men in eager competition against each other.

 As a breed, rodeo cowboys seem a gregarious lot.
 The help they offer one another is real, and their fraternity will bond them long after the day they hang up their spurs.
-But perhaps their team spirit exits precisely because there is no team.
+But perhaps their team spirit exists precisely because there is no team.
 One cowboy can help another, even his toughest competitor, because in the end that help won’t matter very much.
 Only one man seats that bronc when the chute gate swings open.
-No one can give him courage if he’s scared, self-confidence if he’s wary or a better draw if his luck has turned cold.
+No one can give him courage if he’s scared, self-confidence if he’s wary, or a better draw if his luck has turned cold.
 In his soul, the rodeo cowboy is a lonely man, his sport a lonely sport.

 David and Butch have a legendary partnership.
 “Divorces” between those who haul together down the road are common.
 David and Butch, after three years, have never had an argument.